avish-attri/Data-Analyst-Job-Analysis/readme.md

 ## Insights

-1. SQL is the most in-demand skill for Data Analysts throughout the year.
+1. SQL stays the top skill for Data Analysts all year, consistently above 45%.
-2. Python and Excel maintain steady and essential presence in job postings.
-3. Tableau and Power BI are growing in relevance, especially mid-year.
-4. Skill demand peaks around May–June, indicating active hiring periods.
-5. Overall, demand for data skills remains stable and consistent year-round.
+2. Excel remains strong around 40%, with a dip in late year before bouncing back in December.
+3. Tableau and Python trend closely, fluctuating between 25–30% across months.
+4. SAS shows the lowest demand (17–22%), but remains steady throughout the year.

 ## 3. How well do jobs and skills pay for Data Analyst?